 There are many different types of organizational structures, which are guided by certain behavior, and each has its own advantages and disadvantages.

 But they all have the same goal: to help the company run like clockwork.
 What the best organizational structure is for your own company will depend on its unique needs and circumstances.

-A bureaucratic organizational structure in government agencies, business units, or private companies possesses a well-defined chain of command and well-defined operating procedures.
-In both the public and private sectors, it’s an administrative structure based on policies, rules, and hierarchy.
+For example, the organizational structure of government agencies, business units, or private companies always has a well-defined chain of command and operating procedures.

-When it comes to small and large business growth and success, the organizational structure is also critical.
-Employees are far more likely to comprehend what is expected of them when a system is in place.
-The structure can outline who is responsible for which team and who the employees can turn to.
+Employees are more likely to perform better when a system is in place.
+The structure helps define who is responsible for what and who the employees can turn to for help.

 6 key elements of organizational structure